oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 *****************************************************

 The python-oracledb driver is the renamed, major version successor to cx_Oracle 8.3.
-As a major release, the python-oracledb driver has :ref:`new features
-<releasenotes>` and some :ref:`deprecations`.
-Also see :ref:`upgrading83`.
+The python-oracledb driver has many :ref:`new features <releasenotes>` and some :ref:`deprecations` compared with cx_Oracle.
+Also, see :ref:`upgrading83`.
 The cx_Oracle driver is obsolete and should not be used for new development.

 .. _compatibility:

 Differences between the python-oracledb and cx_Oracle Drivers
 =============================================================

-The differences between the cx_Oracle 8.3 and python-oracledb drivers are listed here.
+The differences between python-oracledb and the obsolete cx_Oracle driver are listed here.

 Mode differences from cx_Oracle